-All exam access arrangements are arranged by the ALS coordinator after the student has been assessed.
-This may also require external assessments such as a child psychologist.
-All copies of students' ALS reports are kept by the ALS coordinator as physical documents.
+All exam access arrangements are managed by the LS Coordinator following the assessment of the student.
+In some cases, external assessments, such as those conducted by a child psychologist, may be required.
+All copies of students' reports are kept by the LS Coordinator securely as physical documents.

-The ALS Co-ordinator liaises with teaching staff to implement appropriate access arrangements for candidates.
-The ALS Co-ordinator also ensures:
+The LS Coordinator liaises with teaching staff to implement appropriate access arrangements for candidates.
+The LS Coordinator also ensures:

-- That centre-delegated and awarding body approved arrangements are in place prior to a candidate taking his/her first formal supervised assessmen.t - That candidates are aware of the access arrangements that are in place for their assessments.
+- That centre-delegated and awarding body approved arrangements are in place prior to a candidate taking his/her first formal supervised assessment - That candidates are aware of the access arrangements that are in place for their assessments. - The LS Coordinator informs and checks that all students have the required access arrangement for all assessments and exams with the Exam Officer.